tonyfromundefined/nuxt-serverless/README.md

 # Serve develop server at localhost:3000 using Nuxt.js
 $ yarn dev

+# Build
+$ yarn build

+# launch local server with bundled assets and 'serverless-offline' plugin
+$ yarn offline

+## DEPLOYMENT ##
+# You must run `yarn create` before `yarn build`
-# Create Domain and S3 Bucket and Deploy bundled assets
+# Build assets, Create Domain and S3 Bucket, Deploy the function and bundled assets
 $ yarn create

-# build for production and launch local server with 'serverless-offline' plugin
-$ yarn offline

-# Re-build and deploy assets
+# Re-build and deploy the function and bundled assets
 $ yarn deploy

-# Remove all serverless stacks
+# Delete all stacks
+# Please do not delete it separately and use this script
-$ yarn remove
+$ yarn delete
 ```

 ## To-do